 You’ve worked hard to build up your super, so keeping your super safe is important to us at Rest.

-What can I do to keep track of my super account?
+What can I do to help keep my super account safe?

 It’s important to keep your personal details up to date so that we can always contact you quickly if something serious happens.
-We encourage you to regularly log in to Rest MemberAccess and check that details such as your phone number and email are current.
+We encourage you to regularly log in to the Rest App or MemberAccess and check that your personal details, such as your phone number and email are current.

 2. Check your account for any unusual activity